stainii/portal-weather/README.md

 A ForecastService queries a specific external weather API.
 For example, you could have an OpenWeatherMapService, a ClimaCellService, ...
 It is responsible for the communication with the specific API and translation of our generic request/response to the API specific request/response.

-A ForecastService does not have to worry about the format of the location.
-It specifies the format it needs its location to be in, and the WeatherFacade will pass through the location in that correct format.

-A ForecastService is expected to manage its own rate limiting and return an empty list when too many calls are made.
+A ForecastService is expected to manage its own rate limiting, exception handling, ...

 ### LocationService
-A LocationService translated the user's location description (plain text) into a specific format.
+A LocationService translated the user's location description (plain text) into coordinates.

-Location services can retrieve their data in various ways.
-It could look in a downloaded list what an external API's internal location id is.
-Or it could call a geocode API to get a latitude and longitude.
-Or it could...

-A LocationService is expected to manage its own rate limiting and return an empty list when too many calls are made.
+How these coordinates are retrieved, is abstracted away behind the portal-location project.

 ## Release